 5. HopScotch Mat

 I can honestly say that this tutorial is really simple.
-Several years ago, when my eleven-year-old sister was four years old, I made this hopscotch mat for her for Christmas.
+Several years ago, when my little sister was 4 years old, I made this hopscotch mat for her for Christmas.
 My dad’s house is really large and they have a basketball area.
 She was able to roll it out and the girls played hopscotch for at least half an hour before she finally rolled it up, with a big grin on her face.

 This post is, in some ways, to tell you what a great idea it is for you to make this mat but, in some way, to tell The Idea Room‘s bloggers thank you for creating a gift that my sister loves!